Geraldo Dantas de Andrade

 Geraldo Dantas de Andrade (29 September 1931 - 1 May 2021) was a Brazilian Roman Catholic titular bishop and auxiliary bishop.

 Dantas de Andrade was born in Brazil and was ordained to the priesthood in 1957.
-He served as titular bishop of Cabalinia and was auxiliary bishop of the Roman Catholic Archdiocese of São Luís do Maranhão, Brazil, from 1998 to 2010.
+He served as titular bishop of Cibaliana from, and was auxiliary bishop of the Roman Catholic Archdiocese of São Luís do Maranhão, Brazil, from 1998 to 2010.